Mowbray-R-V/Bipedal-lagrangian/README.md

 # Bipedal-lagrangian
-The lagrangian is derived for single and double stance of the gait using the contact and ZMP Cconstraints.
+The lagrangian is derived for single and double stance of the gait using the contact and ZMP constraints.